Bill Kurtis

-Bill Kurtis (born William Horton Kuretich; September 21, 1940), is an American television journalist, television producer, narrator, and news anchor.
+Bill Kurtis (born William Horton Kuretich; September 21, 1940) is a retired American television journalist, television producer, narrator, and news anchor.

 Kurtis was studying to become a lawyer in the 1960s, when he was asked to fill in on a temporary news assignment at WIBW-TV in Topeka, Kansas.
-His reporting on a devastating tornado outbreak led to an on air news reporter and later a very successful news anchor position in Chicago.
+His reporting on a devastating tornado outbreak led to a position as on-air news reporter and, later, a successful career as a news anchor in Chicago.
 He has been noted for his sonorous voice throughout his career.
 In the early 1980s, he anchored The CBS Morning News in New York City and became especially interested in investigative in-depth reports and documentaries.
 When he returned to Chicago and for a time resumed his anchor duties, he also founded a production company, Kurtis Productions.

 Kurtis hosted or produced a number of crime and news documentary shows, including Investigative Reports, American Justice, and Cold Case Files.
 Kurtis is currently the scorekeeper/announcer for National Public Radio (NPR)'s news comedy/quiz show Wait Wait...
-Don't Tell Me!, as well as serving as the host of Through the Decades, a documentary-style news magazine seen on Decades.
+Don't Tell Me! and the host of Through the Decades, a documentary-style news magazine on Decades (now Catchy Comedy).

 Early life

-William Horton Kuretich was born on September 21, 1940 in Pensacola, Florida, to Wilma Mary Horton (1911–2002) and William A. Kuretich (Croatian: Kuretić), of Croatian origin (1914–2001), a United States Marine Corps brigadier general and decorated veteran of World War II.
+William Horton Kuretich was born on September 21, 1940, in Pensacola, Florida, to Wilma Mary Horton (1911–2002) and William A. Kuretich (Croatian: Kuretić), of Croatian origin (1914–2001), a United States Marine Corps brigadier general and decorated veteran of World War II.
 His father's military career included extensive travel for his family.
 Upon his retirement, the family settled in Independence, Kansas.

-His sister is former Kansas state Senate Majority Whip Jean Schodorf, of Wichita, Kansas.
+Kurtis' sister is former Kansas state Senate Majority Whip Jean Schodorf, of Wichita, Kansas.

 At age 16, Kurtis began working as an announcer for KIND, a radio station in Independence.
 He graduated from Independence High School in 1958, the University of Kansas with a Bachelor of Science degree in journalism in 1962 and he earned a Juris Doctor degree from Washburn University School of Law in 1966.
-While in law school he worked part-time at WIBW-TV in Topeka, Kansas.
-After passing the Kansas bar examination and accepting a job with a Wichita, Kansas law firm, Kurtis discussed his options with Harry Colmery and Bob McClure of Colmery and Russell and decided not to pursue a career in law.
+While in law school, Kurtis worked part-time at WIBW-TV in Topeka, Kansas.
+After passing the Kansas bar examination and accepting a job with a Wichita law firm, Kurtis discussed his options with Harry Colmery and Bob McClure of Colmery and Russell and decided not to pursue a career in law.

 Kurtis served as an enlisted man in the United States Marine Corps Reserve (Topeka, Kansas 1962–1966).
 He was commissioned a lieutenant (j.g.) in the United States Navy Reserve (Chicago, 1966–1969).